wejs/docs/docs/cli/README.md

 # Command-line interface (CLI)

-Util tool for manage, get information, run small tasks in your We.js project
+Util tool for manage, get information and run small tasks in your We.js project.

-To see all commands after install we cli type `we` in your terminal
+To see all commands after install we cli type `we` in your terminal (after install we npm mobule globaly).

 ## Installation